eeb313-2019/Codes-R-Us/README.md

 # Contents

-Master contains 3 separate code files, Bergmann's rule, Predator Prey interactions, and Food webs.
+Master contains 3 separate code files, Bergmann's rule, Predator Prey interactions, and Food webs as well as the final report.

 # Contents of folders